 I am a total tech geek with my computer and camera equipment.
 So for those like minded individuals who want to know what I am working with, here you go!

 I work with three Nikon D850s.
 There are always two of them on me and one for back-up or for ceremony video.
 This camera is just perfect.
 There is nothing that you can throw this camera that it can’t handle.
 It’s truly a joy to work with.
 I photograph entirely in RAW and each photo file is about 50MB in size.
-Everyone is trending towards mirrorless cameras right now but with the extensive Nikon lens collection that I have collected over the years there is no way I’m switching brands, and the Nikon Z9 is the only better camera in the Nikon line-up and it weighs more than the D850.
+Everyone is trending towards mirrorless cameras right now but with the extensive Nikon lens collection that I have collected over the years there is no way I’m switching brands, and the Nikon Z9 & Z8 are the only cameras that compete with mine in the Nikon line-up and I still think mine are better.
 For me, these cameras are just perfect.

 All my lenses are Nikon brand because of the glass used and the ability to repair them with my Nikon Professional Services membership.
 My absolute favorite lens is the creamy and delicious 85mm f/1.4 lens which I use whenever and wherever I can.
 While I try to use only prime lenses (not zoom) as much as possible, because of their superior image quality, sometimes during a hectic wedding day I switch off to my 14-24mm, 24-70mm and 70-200mm lenses (all f/2.8) to make sure I don’t miss a thing.
-I also have some really fun lenses, like a vintage 8mm f/2.8 fisheye lens that weighs about twice as much as the camera.
+I also have some really fun lenses, like a vintage 8mm f/2.8 fisheye lens that weighs about twice as much as the camera and a tilt shift style lens from LensBaby.
 I like to slip off during the dance party with your wedding rings and take fun portraits of them, for that I use a 105mm f/2.8 Micro lens for ridiculously crisp details.

 This equipment is such a huge part of how I capture the gorgeous Colorado landscape and the people equally.
 There have been massive changes in lighting over the last 7 years and I have to give the biggest shout out to MagMod and their user-friendly and thoroughly mobile equipment.
 It allows me to be creative on the fly and adapt to anything a wedding day can throw at me.
 I use 6 battery powered Godox AD200 lights to get perfect lighting throughout the day.
 Whether it’s noon and I need to have enough light power to overpower the shadows the high-altitude sun makes (raccoon eyes) or late at night when I am creating a soft mood, these mobile lights give me a creative freedom that could only be dreamed of when I was learning studio lighting in college with heavy plugged-in lights.
 In short the world is our studio with my lighting system.